Shestac92/anonymous-lettering-generator/README.md

 # Anonymous Letter Generator

+The live web app is available at [anon-letter.online](https://anon-letter.online/).

 ## Disclaimer

 This repo is a personal pet project created for fun and Friday-evening-beer.
 It is not intended to showcase my best skills or to serve as a professional portfolio piece.
 The primary purpose of this project is to solve a real-life task I faced at a friend's birthday.
 As such, you may find a lack of tests of all kinds, Open API, and similar elements.
 It is tailored to personal preferences and needs rather than industry standards.
 Feedback and suggestions are always welcome, but please understand that this project may not reflect my professional work or be updated regularly.

 ## Motivation

-Once, at a friend's birthday party, I decided to prepare a quest for him to find his present.
+Once, at a friend's birthday party, I decided to prepare a quest for him to find his gift.
 The idea was to hide notes with quest tasks in random places and write them in a ransom/anonymous letter style.
 I discovered that the current AI tools (as of March 2024) were not able to generate these types of letters effectively.
 Other ransom letter generators I found had significant issues: they had dramatic bugs, lacked support for certain symbols or marks, didn't allow for customization, or simply looked too "digital."

 So, I decided to create my own generator to achieve the desired result!